Image files should not go straight from camera to website

 There are a few basic rules for website images that you should learn and try to follow, and file size is number one:

-- Optimize images for speed
+- Optimize images—small images load fast

 - Use jpgs for photos and pngs for flat (vector) images

 - Use “alt text” for ADA compliance and search rankings